 Proform 2000 treadmill comes with ProShox responsive cushioning for low-impact training and makes working out a comfortable experience.

-The wow factor about this treadmill is its 50 built-in exercise programs that offer any trainer level with enough challenges that help him/her stay glued to the treadmill for a lifetime.
+The wow factor about this treadmill is its 50 built-in exercise programs that offer any trainer level enough challenges that help him/her stay glued to the treadmill for a lifetime.

 The treadmill’s highlight is its incline feature in perfect sync with the built-in workout programs increasing or decreasing to complement the resistant levels in each of the chosen programs or match the elevation present in any of the online training apps.